The Shafarevich conjecture for hypersurfaces in abelian varieties: The convolution monodromy group of a hypersurface

 To prove the main theorem, it remains to give a complete list of $n,d$ for which $G_H$ can contain as a normal subgroup one of the groups in Lemma \ref{list-of-groups}, cases (2) or (3).

 Case (2) is relatively easy as for these groups the dimensions have a special form.

-\begin{lemma} Let $A$, $H$, and $G_H$ be as in the setting of Theorem \ref{Tannakian-group-calculation}, so that the commutator subgroup of the identity component of $G_H$ is one of the groups listed in Lemma \ref{list-of-groups}.
-Suppose it is one of the groups in case (2): $SO_m$ acting by a spin representation, or $E_6$ or $E_7$ acting by the standard representation.
-Then $n = 2$ and $d$ is equal to $28$ or equal to $2^r$ for some $r>1$. . \end{lemma} \begin{proof} The spin representations have dimension a power of $2$, and have exceptional isomorphisms to $SL_2$, $Sp_4$, or $SL_4$ as long as their dimensions are $\leq 4$.
-For a power of two greater than four to equal $(n!)d$, we must have $n=2$ and $d$ a power of $2$ greater than two.
-The standard representations of $E_6$ and $E_7$ have dimension $27$ and $56$ respectively.
-We can never have $(n!) d = 27$ and we can only have $ (n!)d = 56$ if $n=2$ and $d=28$. \end{proof}
+\begin{lemma} If $n>2$, we cannot have the commutator subgroup of the identity component of $G_H$ be $SO_m$ with a spin representation distinguished, or $E_6$ or $E_7$ with one of their lowest-dimensional nontrivial irreducible representations distinguished. \end{lemma} \begin{proof} For $n>2$, $(n!)d$ is always a multiple of $3!=6$.
+However, the stated representations cannot have dimension a multiple of $6$, contradicting Lemma \ref{Tannakian-dimension-formula}.
+Indeed, the spin representations have dimension a power of $2$, while the lowest-dimensional representations of $E_6$ and $E_7$ have dimension $27$ and $56$ respectively, and none of these are multiples of $6$. \end{proof}

 The remainder of the section is devoted to restricting the case of wedge powers.
-We will obtain further numerical obstructions by introducing a Hodge torus into our Tannakian group.
-The action of the Hodge torus is obtained using the Galois action on $H^{n-1}(X_{\overline{k}'}, \mathcal L_\chi)$ and $p$-adic Hodge theory, and thus relies on Lemma \ref{normalizer-lemma} and our earlier construction of a Tannakian category of perverse sheaves over a non-algebraically closed field.
+We will obtain further numerical obstructions by introducing a Hodge torus into our convolution monodromy group.
+The action of the Hodge torus is obtained using the Galois action on $H^{n-1}(X_{\overline{\kappa}}, \mathcal L_\chi)$ for a field $\kappa$ and $p$-adic Hodge theory, and thus relies on Lemma \ref{normalizer-lemma} and our earlier construction of a Tannakian category of perverse sheaves over a non-algebraically closed field, as well as a calculation of Hodge-Tate weights.

 An alternate approach should be possible, using classical Hodge theory and a Tannakian category of mixed Hodge modules on $A_{\mathbb C}$, as suggested by \cite[Example 5.2]{KramerWeissauer}, but we did not take this approach as we found the Galois action useful elsewhere in the argument.